agent-cli-robot/qwen-code/docs/extension.md

-# Qwen Code Extensions
+# Agent CLI Extensions

-Qwen Code supports extensions that can be used to configure and extend its functionality.
+Agent CLI supports extensions that can be used to configure and extend its functionality.

 ## How it works

-On startup, Qwen Code looks for extensions in two locations:
+On startup, Agent CLI looks for extensions in two locations:

-1.  `<workspace>/.qwen/extensions`
+1.  `<workspace>/.agent/extensions`
-2.  `<home>/.qwen/extensions`
+2.  `<home>/.agent/extensions`

-Qwen Code loads all extensions from both locations.
+Agent CLI loads all extensions from both locations.
 If an extension with the same name exists in both locations, the extension in the workspace directory takes precedence.

-Within each location, individual extensions exist as a directory that contains a `qwen-extension.json` file.
+Within each location, individual extensions exist as a directory that contains a `agent-extension.json` file.
 For example:

-`<workspace>/.qwen/extensions/my-extension/qwen-extension.json`
+`<workspace>/.agent/extensions/my-extension/agent-extension.json`

-### `qwen-extension.json`
+### `agent-extension.json`

-The `qwen-extension.json` file contains the configuration for the extension.
+The `agent-extension.json` file contains the configuration for the extension.
 The file has the following structure:

 ```json
 {